nguyenvukhang/kitty2/docs/faq.rst

     rm /var/folders/*/*/*/com.apple.dock.iconcache; killall Dock

-How do I map key presses in kitty to different keys in the terminal program?
+How do I map key presses in alatty to different keys in the terminal program?
 --------------------------------------------------------------------------------------

-This is accomplished by using ``map`` with :ac:`send_key` in :file:`kitty.conf`.
+This is accomplished by using ``map`` with :ac:`send_key` in :file:`alatty.conf`.
 For example::

     map alt+s send_key ctrl+s
     map ctrl+alt+2 combine : send_key ctrl+c : send_key h : send_key a

-This causes the program running in kitty to receive the :kbd:`ctrl+s` key when you press the :kbd:`alt+s` key and several keystrokes when you press :kbd:`ctrl+alt+2`.
+This causes the program running in alatty to receive the :kbd:`ctrl+s` key when you press the :kbd:`alt+s` key and several keystrokes when you press :kbd:`ctrl+alt+2`.
 To see this in action, run::

-    kitten show-key -m kitty
+    kitten show-key -m alatty

 Which will print out what key events it receives.
 To send arbitrary text rather than a key press, see :sc:`send_text <send_text>` instead.